ROCm/rocSOLVER/docs/howto/using.rst

 The matrices must be stored in contiguous memory locations on the GPU and, in this example, are accessed by a pointer to the first matrix and a stride value that gives the separation between one matrix and the next.
 For a full description of the used rocSOLVER routine, see the API documentation of :ref:`rocsolver_dgeqrf_strided_batched() <geqrf_strided_batched>`.
-For more details on the approach to batch functionality and the strided_batched routines in rocSOLVER, see :ref:`here <strided_batched_routines>`.

 .. literalinclude:: ../../clients/samples/example_strided_batched.c
     :language: c